Char siu: Pacific Rim cuisine

 As a means of exceptional flavor and preparation, char siu applications extend beyond pork.
 In Hawaii, various meats are cooked char siu style.
 The term char siu refers to meats which have been marinated in char siu seasoning prepared either from scratch or from store-bought char siu seasoning packages, then roasted in an oven or over a fire.
 Ingredients in marinades for cha siu are similar to those found in China (honey, five-spice, wine, soy, hoisin, etc.), except that red food colouring is often used in place of the red bean curd for convenience.
 Char siu is used to marinate and prepare a variety of meats which can either be cooked in a conventional or convection oven (often not requiring the use of a fork or cha(zi) as traditional Chinese ovens do), on a standard barbecue, or even in an underground Hawaiian imu.
 In Hawaii, char siu chicken is as common as char siu pork, and various wild birds, mountain goat, and wild boar are also often cooked char siu style, as are many sausages and skewers.

+United Kingdom cuisine

+Char siu is the main ingredient in jar jow, a once popular stir fry dish from East London.